hasura/ndc-hub/rfcs/0002-distribution.md

 There was a previous implementation of these concepts as described (TODO: Get docs links from Shraddha)

+This proposal intends to allow the existing system to be extended to support new functionality and not require a migration.

 ### Items Outstanding in this Specification (TODO)